NeverUsedID/amongus_mod_installer/README.md

 # HowTo
 - For Players

-Download the release and execute the "execute_mod_installer.bat" file.
+Download the release from https://github.com/NeverUsedID/amongus_mod_installer/releases/latest and execute the "execute_mod_installer.bat" file.
 As you downloaded the file from Internet, Windows 10 will ask you if you really want to execute the file.
 Click on "more informations" and then execute anyway, if that happens.

 - For Streamers